Huron Regional Airport

-Huron Regional Airport (IATA: HON, ICAO: KHON, FAA LID: HON) is in Huron, in Beadle County, South Dakota.
+Huron Regional Airport (IATA: HON, ICAO: KHON, FAA LID: HON) is in Huron, South Dakota, United States.
 The airport has charter passenger flights operated by fixed base operator (FBO), Fly Jet Center and Revv Aviation.
-Revv Aviation wants to bring all services to Huron including maintenance, avionics, flight school and charter.

 Federal Aviation Administration records say the airport had 2,365 passenger boardings (enplanements) in calendar year 2008, 2,170 in 2009 and 2,016 in 2010.
 The National Plan of Integrated Airport Systems for 2015–2019 categorized it as a general aviation airport (the commercial service category requires at least 2,500 enplanements per year).

 History

 The airport opened as the W. W. Howes Municipal Airport, in 1937, named in honor of William Washington Howes, First Assistant Postmaster General under Franklin Roosevelt.
 Howes brought airmail service to the Midwest.
 The airport hangar, pictured below, was named the W. W. Howes hangar in 1998 due to the efforts of Howes' grandson, Dr. Whiting Wicker.
 The current terminal was opened in 1979.